 - Treating each other with respect and courtesy

-As an admin or moderator you may also want to outline some of the consequences for breaching rules e.g. if any actions would lead to immediate bans or permanent bans (also know as a permaban).
-If your group has several rules, it may be useful to put this in a separate document on the About section as you can only add 10 rules.
+As an admin or moderator, you may also want to outline some of the consequences for breaching rules e.g. if any actions would lead to immediate bans or permanent bans (also known as a permaban).
+If your group has several rules, it may be useful to put this in a separate document in the About section as you can only add 10 rules.

 Depending on the nature of your Facebook Group it may also be worth identifying who moderates the page.
 If your group is associated with an external organisation, you could also include an external contact (e.g. an email address or weblink) for people who want more details.